-John Piggott is Director of the ARC Centre of Excellence in Population Ageing Research (CEPAR), and of the Australian Institute for Population Ageing Research at the University of New South Wales, Australia, where he is Scientia Professor of Economics and also holds an ARC Australian Professorial Fellowship.
-In 2014, he was re-elected as a member of the University's Council.
+John Piggott is Director of the ARC Centre of Excellence in Population Ageing Research (CEPAR), and of the Australian Institute for Population Ageing Research at the University of New South Wales, Australia, where he is Scientia Professor of Economics.
+In 2016, he was re-elected as a member of the University's Council.

 Dr Piggott has a long standing interest in retirement and pension economics and finance.
 His publications include more than 100 journal articles and chapters in books.
 He has also co-authored two books, both published by Cambridge University Press.
+In 2016 he co-edited two volumes on ageing.
+Elsevier’s Handbook of the Economics of Population Ageing and Population Ageing and Australia’s Future, published by the Academy of Social Sciences in Australia (ASSA) and ANU Press.
 He serves as book review editor of the Cambridge journal, the

 Journal of Pension Economics and Finance, as an Associate Editor of the

 Journal of the Economics of Aging, and has recently been appointed to the editorial board of the